dharamvirsaini/OpentokAndroidVideoChat/README.md

 I have used Glide open source library because of the following:

-a)Handling ImageView recycling and cancelation in an adapter. b)Complex image transformations with minimal memory use. c)Automatic memory and disk caching.
+1)Handling ImageView recycling and cancelation in an adapter.
+2)Complex image transformations with minimal memory use.
+3)Automatic memory and disk caching.

 Additional points covered are: a).
 Based on MVC architecture